awsdocs/amazon-ec2-user-guide-windows/doc_source/requesting-ebs-volume-modifications.md

 1. After you have finished changing the volume settings, choose **Modify**\.
 When prompted for confirmation, choose **Yes**\.

 1. Modifying volume size has no practical effect until you also extend the volume's file system to make use of the new storage capacity\.
-For more information, see [Extending a Windows file system after resizing a volume](recognize-expanded-volume-windows.md)\.
+For more information, see [Extend a Windows file system after resizing a volume](recognize-expanded-volume-windows.md)\.

 1. If you increase the size of an NVMe volume on an instance that does not have the AWS NVMe drivers, you must reboot the instance to enable Windows to see the new volume size\.
 For more information about installing the AWS NVMe drivers, see [AWS NVMe drivers for Windows instances](aws-nvme-drivers.md)\.

-## Modifying an EBS volume using Elastic Volumes \(AWS CLI\)<a name="modify-ebs-volume-cli"></a>
+## Modify an EBS volume using Elastic Volumes \(AWS CLI\)<a name="modify-ebs-volume-cli"></a>

 Use the [modify\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-volume.html) command to modify one or more configuration settings for a volume\.
 For example, if you have a volume of type `gp2` with a size of 100 GiB, the following command changes its configuration to a volume of type `io1` with 10,000 IOPS and a size of 200 GiB\.